 Roxanne reached out to me maybe a year or so ago, after one of my travels to the Lofoten Islands I think.
 As a photographer, you are always stoked when someone likes your work and wants to use it.
 I think the profile of NV fits great with mine as a North Atlantic photographer.
 I travel a lot between Canada, Norway and Denmark, so it is just a perfect match.
 NV and I started at kind of the same time so I think we saw the benefits of growing together and working together.

-This interview is part of our "Behind Issue 001" series, a series of articles that present each contributor of our magazine through an interview.
+This interview is part of our series “The Annual 2017,” a series of articles that present each contributor of our first print issue through an interview.